michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0064.md

 - n: the relation between opposing principles or forces or factors
 - n: (biochemistry) interference in or inhibition of the physiological action of a chemical substance by another having a similar structure
 ### Family
-antagonism: antagonise, antagonisms, antagonist, antagonistic, antagonize+;antagonise: antagonised, antagonises, antagonising;antagonist: antagonists;antagonistic: antagonistically;antagonize: antagonized, antagonizes, antagonizing
+- antagonism: antagonise, antagonisms, antagonist, antagonistic, antagonize+
+- antagonise: antagonised, antagonises, antagonising
+- antagonist: antagonists
+- antagonistic: antagonistically
+- antagonize: antagonized, antagonizes, antagonizing
 ### Examples
 - This activity was viewed with bemusement by the camp’s inhabitants, but without the antagonism that photography provoked.
 - Ambrose accuses President Obama of breaking “records in polarizing the country” by stirring up class antagonisms, heightening racial tensions and helping instigate political stalemate.